sterrettJD/HoMi/benchmarking/README.md

 conda create -n benchmarking-homi -f benchmarking_env.yaml
 ```

+**NOTE:** Users need to install the SRA toolkit outside of conda, as SRA-tools doesn't support a conda distribution.
+See the [SRA toolkit official instructions](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).

 NOTE: Because `ncbi-datasets-cli` doesn't have a MacOS ARM-compatible conda-forge distribution, MacOS ARM users need to create the environment and configure the subdir with the following commands:
 ```
 conda create -n benchmarking-homi